-The scanner or base's housing may be cleaned with a soft cloth or tissue dampened with water (or a mild detergent-water solution.)
-If a detergent solution is used, rinse with a clean tissue dampened with water only.
+The scanner or base's housing may be cleaned with a soft cloth dampened with water or a mild detergent-water solution.
+If a mild detergent solution is used, wipe the scanner or base with a clean cloth dampened only with water to remove any detergent residue.

 Caution: Do not submerge the scanner in water.
-The scanner's housing is not watertight.
-Do not use abrasive wipes or tissues on the scanner's window.
+Do not use abrasive wipes or cloths on the scanner's window.
 Abrasive wipes may scratch the window.
 Never use solvents (e.g., acetone) on the housing or window.
 Solvents may damage the finish or the window.